Lotverp/Mifare-Editor-Bot/README.md

 # MifareEditorBot

-**MifareEditorBot** è un bot Telegram dedicato alla gestione e modifica dei dati delle carte MIFARE.
+**MifareEditorBot** is a Telegram bot dedicated to managing and modifying data from MIFARE cards.
-**Attenzione:** il codice sorgente non è reso pubblico.
+**Note:** The source code is not publicly available.

 ---

-## Informazioni
+## Information

-MifareEditorBot consente di:
+MifareEditorBot allows you to:
-- **Leggere i dati** da una tessera codificata MIFARE, come:
+- **Read data** from a coded MIFARE card, such as:
   - 🔢 UID
-  - 💰 Credito attuale
+  - 💰 Current Credit
-  - 📅 Data dell'ultima ricarica
+  - 📅 Last Recharge Date
-  - 💸 Credito dell'ultima operazione
+  - 💸 Last Operation Credit
-  - 📆 Data dell'ultima operazione
+  - 📆 Last Operation Date
-- **Convertire file** tra i formati **.nfc** e **.mct**
+- **Convert files** between **.nfc** and **.mct** formats
-- **Modificare i dati** estratti (modalità whitelist)
+- **Modify the extracted data** (whitelist mode)

 ---

-## Come utilizzare il bot
+## How to Use the Bot

-Per utilizzare il bot, cercalo su Telegram o clicca sul seguente link:
+To use the bot, search for it on Telegram or click on the following link:
 [@MifareEditorBot](https://t.me/MifareEditorBot)

 ---

-## Supporto
+## Support

-Per ulteriori informazioni o assistenza, contatta l'autore tramite email o apri un'issue in questo repository.
+For further information or assistance, please contact the author via email or open an issue in this repository.

 ---

-Questo repository ha lo scopo di segnalare l'esistenza di MifareEditorBot; il codice sorgente non è condiviso.
+This repository serves to announce the existence of MifareEditorBot; the source code is not shared.